Nenjathai Killathe: Casting and filming

 For the lead characters, Mahendran wanted to cast new actors, so he invited actors from various cities but none of them satisfied him.
 Suhasini, then a camera-assistant to Ashok Kumar, was spotted by Mahendran during the filming of his previous venture Uthiripookkal (1979).
 During the making of Uthiripookkal, Suhasini used to visit her father Charuhasan, who was a part of the film's cast.
 Impressed by her speech and behaviour, Mahendran decided to cast her as Viji in Nenjathai Killathe.
 Initially, Suhasini was reluctant to take up acting as she wanted to become a cinematographer.
 However, she agreed to do the film after being convinced by her father.
 According to Suhasini, Padmini Kolhapure was the original choice for Viji, but could not accept the role for some reason.

 Mahendran chose Mohan to play Ram after watching him in the Kannada film Kokila (1977).
 This was the first time Mohan played a major role in a Tamil film.
-He was initially meant to the film's only male lead; however, Pratap Pothen was later cast as the photographer Pratap.
-The role was a departure from the psychotic/obsessive roles he was previously known for.
+Pratap Pothen was cast as the photographer Pratap, with the role being a departure from the psychotic/obsessive roles he was previously known for.
 The film was shot in Bangalore, mostly around Cubbon Park.
 A song where Mohan and Suhasini's characters go jogging in the morning was the first to be shot, it was shot as early as 4:00 am; despite the thick mist and lack of sunlight, Ashok Kumar managed to shoot the scene successfully.